baspinarenes/awesome-frontend-resources/README.md

   * [Functional Javascript Workshop](https://github.com/timoxley/functional-javascript-workshop#readme) - A functional javascript workshop.
   * [Promise Cookbook](https://github.com/stevekane/promise-it-wont-hurt#readme) - a brief introduction to using Promises in JavaScript.
   * [Promises Workshop](https://github.com/stevekane/promise-it-wont-hurt#readme) - A workshopper module that teaches you to use promises in JavaScript.
+  * [JavaScript Design Patterns For Humans](https://github.com/sohamkamani/javascript-design-patterns-for-humans) - An ultra-simplified explanation of design patterns implemented in JavaScript.
 <!--- Topic Tutorials | End -->
 <!--- Code Examples | Start -->
 * Code Examples <a name="js-examples"></a>